 Getting Started with React Virtuoso

-React Virtuoso is a set of React components that display large data sets using virtualized rendering.
-The Virtuoso components automatically handle items with variable sizes and changes in items' sizes.
+React Virtuoso is a family of React components that display large data sets using virtualized rendering, automatically handling variable item sizes and changes in items' sizes.

 Virtuoso Message List